Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order

-In this work, by folding manifolds in various ways, \textit{quantum origami}, we demonstrate how modular transformations can be physically implemented in a single shot, i.e. with constant time overhead, and in a planar geometry with fully local interactions.
-Our scheme uses local pairwise SWAP gates between different layers of a multi-layer topological state with appropriate boundary conditions and twist defects.
-Transformations of this form are \textit{transversal logic gates} (TLG), as they can be performed in one shot with a simultaneous unitary transformation on each site of the system independently.
-TLGs are inherently fault tolerant due to the locality of error propagation \cite{Lieb_Robinson, Bravyi:2013dx, Beverland:2016bi}.
+TLGs are inherently fault tolerant since the errors cannot be propagated to other subsystems \cite{Eastin:2009cj, Beverland:2016bi}.
 Their one-shot nature dramatically speeds up the time to perform logical operations, as they avoid the overhead of other schemes, such as those based on braiding, which grow linearly with the system size (or code distance).
-As such, TLGs are highly coveted for fault-tolerant quantum computation, however only a limited class of them are known to date.
+As such, TLGs are highly coveted for fault-tolerant quantum computation, however only a limited class of them are known to date \cite{Bravyi:2013dx, Pastawski:2014, OConnor:2018}, and a number of no-go theorems prohibit their existence under general assumptions \cite{Eastin:2009cj, Beverland:2016bi}.